citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/processes/service-level/time-attendance.md

     **Figure 4 - Application of service time to contracts services**

-    -   **Client: **allows to select only one contract to apply the configuration of the service time in the services of the same, as shown in the figure below:
+    -   **Client**: allows to select only one contract to apply the configuration of the service time in the services of the same, as shown in the figure below:

     ![Criar](images/attendance-5.png)